Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_01.md

 After finishing this workshop you will understand how to:

-* create and configure AI agents personality and behavior
+* create and configure AI agents' personality and behavior
 * configure durable AI agents using Dapr component configuration (state stores, pub/sub)
 * orchestrate multiple agents